 To determine if your citation was filed with the Tigard Municipal Court, look at the section of your ticket titled: "YOUR COURT APPEARANCE DATE, TIME AND LOCATION ARE."
 If it indicates "Tigard Municipal Court" and/or "13125 SW Hall Blvd, Tigard, OR,” the information provided on this website applies to your case.

-If you have received a traffic citation you will need to decide how you wish to plead.
+If you have received a traffic citation in Tigard, you will need to decide how you wish to plead.
 You may enter a plea of:

 - Not Guilty if you wish to contest the charge against you and go to trial, or